 - Carbs: An individual should take a similar number of carbohydrates with each meal as the chart’s calculations are based upon a single carbohydrate value.
 This number must not alter each day.

-- Exercise: Individuals must not change the intensity of their exercises from day to day.
+- Exercise: Individuals must not change the intensity of their exercises daily.
 Modifications in stress and physical activity also have an effect on blood sugar levels in a way that the sliding scale is unable to answer for.

 High blood glucose: Studies found that using a sliding scale failed to improve sugar control, but it caused more recurrent high blood glucose or hyperglycemia signs.

 Low blood sugar: The doses that appear on a chart may also be too many if an individual misses out on meals or is more susceptible to insulin on a certain day.
 As these dosages accumulate during the day, they might bring about a hazardous fall in blood sugar levels.
 This may hastily turn out as a serious emergency, leading to coma and perhaps death.

 Also Read: Benefits of Sabja Seeds